 Kim graduated from the University of Maryland, College Park where she majored in Biology with a concentration in Ecology and Evolution and minored in Creative Writing.
 During her time in college, Kim interned at Zoo New England and The Maryland Zoo in Baltimore.
 Since graduating, Kim has interned at Ducks Unlimited and worked at animal hospitals in both Boston and Washington, DC.
 Kim has a strong interest in conservation and wildlife rehabilitation.

-Will Sander, Staff Wildlife Veterinarian
+Will Sander, Consulting Wildlife Veterinarian

 University of Wisconsin-Madison (D.V.M.)